Gatij-coder2911/Railway-Reservation-System/README.md

 The Project shows the booking of Railway Tickets and how the users can create new accounts and book tickets which gets updated in local database in realtime.

 This Program uses 'tkinter' module for GUI and 'mysql.connector' module for Database Connection.
+### Prerequisites for running the Project
+- Python Software and MySQL Installed and already Setup.
+- python and mysql added to PATH in Environment Variables.
 ### Steps for Running the Project
 - Open Project folder.
 - Open Project Setup folder and run "setup.py" file.